FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes Ward's Cross - Special Meeting of Limerick City and County Council - 6th November 2017.md

 to write to An Garda Síochána in order to ascertain what reports they had submitted to TII

-in relation to Ward’s Cross.---
+in relation to Ward’s Cross.
+---
 3

 The Director, Physical Development, addressed the Meeting again and stressed that